carldaws/carldaws/README.md

-## Full-Stack Web Developer | Rails Enthusiast, Neovim Enjoyer
+## Ruby Enthusiast, Neovim Enjoyer

 I'm an experienced senior full-stack developer with over a decade's worth of hands-on expertise with Ruby on Rails and JavaScript as well as experience hiring, managing and training junior developers.